openflighthpc/flight-job-service/api/docs/routes.md

 ## POST - /render/:template_id

 Renders the template against the provided date and saves it to the filesystem.
-Returns the path to the rendered script.

 Due to the underlining templating engine, this route could fail to render for various reasons including but not limited to:
 1. The client not sending all the required keys, or